awsdocs/amazon-rekognition-developer-guide/doc_source/how-it-works-storage-non-storage.md

 ## Storage\-Based API Operations<a name="how-it-works-storage-based"></a>

-Amazon Rekognition Image supports the [IndexFaces](API_IndexFaces.md) operation, which you can use to detect faces in an image and persist information about facial features detected in a Amazon Rekognition collection\.
+Amazon Rekognition Image supports the [IndexFaces](API_IndexFaces.md) operation, which you can use to detect faces in an image and persist information about facial features detected in an Amazon Rekognition collection\.
 This is an example of a *storage\-based* API operation because the service persists information on the server\.

 Amazon Rekognition Image provides the following storage API operations:
 + [IndexFaces](API_IndexFaces.md)